Key takeaways:

 5. Marketing strategy

-A marketing plan outlines how you’ll win cleaning contracts, retain customers, grow your brand, and stand out in a competitive market.
+Your marketing strategy outlines how you plan to find commercial cleaning jobs, retain customers, grow your brand, and stand out in a competitive market.

 Marketing strategy example